bidorbuy/prestashop/README.md

 1. Log in to control panel as administrator.
 2. Go to Modules > Add New Module.
 3. Upload `bidorbuy-store-integrator` archive.
-4. Open 'Module' menu and enable the plugin.
+4. Open Module menu and enable the plugin.

 ### Uninstallation